 Dr. J (and his nurse): Staring at me like I had a third eyeball.

 Me: If this child is missing that bone, can he pass that on to biological kids?
 Is this a generational thing?

 After a moment of silence and Dr. J continuing to let me babble on…

 Dr. J: “Brandi, is your mom black?”

 Me: Uhm, no…you have met her.
 She is a short, fiery redhead.
 Why?

 Moment to let me absorb his question and my answer.

 Dr. J: Bursts out laughing, as does his nurse.

 Me: Realizing what I just asked.
 Oh, well, I feel stupid.

-Dr. J: At least you don’t distinguish between your bio and adopted kids.
+Dr. J: You don’t distinguish between your bio and adopted kids.
 To answer your question, I don’t think your American mom’s ear has anything to do with your Ethiopian son’s hearing loss.